Fishing Holiday Ireland

 Flying is certainly for the birds when it comes to fishing.
 The huge penalties imposed by the so called 'low cost' airlines for extra luggage are unbelievably high and make it impossible to travel with luggage and coarse or sea angling kit.

-Stena Line have the widest choice of routes, sailing from Holyhead, Fishguard and Cairnryan, with a mix of conventional ferries and large (HSS) fast craft.
-The Holyhead to Dun Laoghaire HSS operates a seasonal service, sailing from end March to beginning September.
+Stena Line have the widest choice of routes, sailing from Holyhead, Fishguard and Cairnryan, with a variety of conventional ferries.

-Irish Ferries concentrate on sailings from Holyhead and Pembroke with conventional car ferries and a fast craft from Holyhead to Dublin.
+Irish Ferries concentrate on sailings from Holyhead and Pembroke with conventional car ferries and a fast craft (Swift) from Holyhead to Dublin.

 Stena Line now operate between Liverpool (Birkenhead) and Belfast with huge vessels that carry a mix of freight and car passengers.
 En-suite cabins are included in the cost on night crossings.
 There is also a day-time ferry.
 Meals can be purchased on board.

 P&O Ferries sail twice daily from Liverpool to Dublin.

 Fishing in Ireland is generally free of charge with no licence requirements.
 There are a couple of exceptions such as on the River Lee and Inniscarra Reservoir in Cork and parts of the middle Shannon, River Inny and Suck.
 Fishing rod licences are needed on all waters in Northern Ireland and are available from tackle shops and most accommodations.

 Last Summer produced some fantastic fishing.
 Inniscarra in particular had its best year to date with 200lb plus bags of quality Bream and ton up catches of prime Roach.
 Prolific coarse fishing at its best with easy access to this scenic water.